i18next/i18next-gitbook/overview/comparison-to-others.md

 I18next was created in late 2011.
 What does that mean?
 It's older than most of the libraries you will use nowadays, including your main frontend tech \(react, vue, ...\).

-Believe it or not but by time of writing the v11.x.x can be dropped in as a replacement for v1 by just adding a minimal compatibility layer.
+Believe it or not but by the time of writing, the v11.x.x can be dropped in as a replacement for v1 by just adding a minimal compatibility layer.
 It's important to us not breaking things just for the sake of using new fancy stuff \(which does not mean we do not keep up with lastest possibilities of development\).

 ## Maturity   <a id="maturity"></a>

-Based on how long i18next already is available open source there is no real i18n case that could not be solved with i18next.
+Based on how long i18next already is available open source, there is no real i18n case that could not be solved with i18next.

 i18next and it's localization service [https://locize.com](https://locize.com/) are used by companies small to very large.